TELEPHONE MANAGEMENT SYSTEM (TMS)

 A Telephone Management System is a valuable business management tool intended to assist companies in reducing the misuse of Telecoms facilities and related costs thereof.
 A TMS also helps organisations to manage their resources and provide an improved level of customer service by identifying call traffic volumes and listing abandoned call details.

-From a cost-saving perspective, fewer calls for shorter lengths of time result in a better ‘bottom-line’ and greater productivity for the company.
+From a cost-saving perspective, fewer calls for shorter lengths of time result in a better bottom-line and greater productivity for the company.

-Common Telephone Management System and providers include:
+Telephone Management System providers in South Africa include:

-Some TMS's are evolving to provide the same level of Reporting per user but tp include Web tracking, eMail, Fax and Photocopier usage, and can also be Centralised - where reporting and management for multiple sites are collected and accessed via single interface - even when all branches have different PBX solutions.
+Some TMS’s are evolving to provide the same level of Reporting per user but tp include Web tracking, eMail, Fax and Photocopier usage, and can also be Centralised, where reporting and management for multiple sites are collected and accessed via single interface – even when all branches have different PBX solutions.